Friday, February 14, 2025

 This was the Gowanda State Hospital Cemetery.

 What disturbed me most was the anonymity.
-Find A Grave member, Diana Druback, who created the original memorial for our great-grandfather, wrote this about the cemetery
+Find A Grave member, Diana Druback, who created the original memorial for our great-grandfather, wrote this:

 Once seen, this is a cemetery one never forgets.
 The cemetery has no sign to identify it and the majority of the estimated 1,200 mental patients buried here are only identified by numbers, no names or dates.
 One section has rusty metal markers with only numbers on them.
 Another section has stone or concrete markers with numbers and either crosses for Catholics, wreaths for Protestants, or Stars of David for Jews on them.
 To make things even more complicated the same numbers are reused in different sections of the cemetery.
 There are only a few gravestones with names and dates on them.